Maia-Everett/lintian.eu/_posts/2024-09-29-warcraft-retrospective-37.md

 The map is *huge*, and we start in a small corner of it.
 We're controlling just Rexxar and Misha, who is infinitely resummonable and doesn't expire like a typical summoned creature.
 Because of this, Misha is an excellent tank; if he dies, we can always just resummon him.

 Not that losing Rexxar is the end of the world either.
 This is a campaign where the player literally cannot lose: if a hero dies, they just [revive at a Resurrection Stone](https://tvtropes.org/pmwiki/pmwiki.php/Main/DeathIsASlapOnTheWrist).
-You can thus retry quests and encounters forever.
+We can thus endlessly retry quests and encounters.
 All this results in a fun and relaxed experience with no time pressure whatsoever.

 We move across the map, fighting through quillboars, until we reach Orgrimmar --- the new capital city of the Horde.